Series of 1928 (United States Currency)

 The Series of 1928 was the first issue of small-size currency printed and released by the U.S. government.
 These notes, first released to the public on July 10, 1929, were the first standardized notes in terms of design and characteristics, featuring similar portraits and other facets.
-These notes were also the first to measure 6.313" by 2.688", smaller than the large-sized predecessors of Series 1923 and earlier that measured 7.438" by 3.141".
+These notes were also the first to measure 6.14" by 2.61", smaller than the large-sized predecessors of Series 1923 and earlier that measured 7.375" by 3.125".

+Certain one-dollar notes in this series were called Funnybacks.

 Federal Reserve Notes

 Federal Reserve Notes featured a green Treasury Seal starting in 1928.
 This was the only type of currency that, at first, featured the seal over the large engraved word to the right of the portrait.

 These notes also carried a seal bearing the identity of the Federal Reserve Bank of issuance.
 The bank was noted in the black, circular seal to the left of the portrait.
 This can be seen in the picture at the upper right, with a "7" in the seal.
 The Federal Reserve Bank of Chicago, responsible for the 7th district of the Federal Reserve System, issued this note.
 The regional seal is a design facet unique to Federal Reserve Notes, because almost all other types of notes were issued directly by the U.S. Treasury.

 The 1928 Federal Reserve Notes were redeemable as per the following legend in the upper left corner of the note: Redeemable in gold on demand at the United States Treasury, or in gold or lawful money at any Federal Reserve Bank.
 While these notes were issued by the Federal Reserve Banks, they were still obligations of the U.S. Government, as stated: The United States of America will pay to the bearer on demand [so many] dollars.
 This obligation to exchange FRNs for gold ended in the early 1930s as the United States outlawed the private ownership of gold and left the gold standard in response to the Great Depression.